pysal/splot/README.md

 **`splot` is in the process of being archived.
-It's functionality is being integrated into associated PySAL project.**
+It's functionality is being integrated into associated PySAL projects.**

 # splot